 MONTGOMERY COUNTY, MARYLAND -- Prior to my most recent experience with Sears appliance repairs, I've always been favorably impressed.
 I've purchased many Sears appliances from refrigerators to the central air conditioning unit that leads me to this complaint and have never encountered a problem.
 Prior repairs were made professionally and to my satisfaction.
 Now, however, I've found out how little regard Sears has for its customers when things go wrong.

+I called again to cancel and had the same experience, leading me to conclude that this is a deliberate tactic that Sears employs when it wants to get rid of what it regards as an annoying customer.
+Meanwhile, I am out nearly two hundred dollars for a completely useless service call and the damage to my property mounts.
 I am done with Sears.
 I will never purchase another item from this company nor will I ever use their repair service again.
 I advise all who read this to follow my lead.
 Give your business to a company that finishes what it starts and makes good on its promises.
 That definitely is not Sears!